This post contains affiliate links and may earn commissions on recommended products. As an Amazon Associate, I earn from qualifying purchases.

 how to make earl grey glaze

 Cardamom and tea are perfect matches, so I glazed this cake with a simple Earl Grey glaze.
-I don’t normally glaze my tea breads, but it’s a wonderful addition here.
+It makes me think back to afternoon teas in London!

 To make a flavored glaze, all you need to do is infuse the milk first with tea bags.
 Warm the milk in a microwave-save measuring cup (or on the stove), add the tea bags, and let steep!